Deductions for Repairs, Maintenance, and Capital Improvements for Businesses

 Repairing equipment is generally considered a repair, while repairing realty, such as replacing a roof, is usually considered a capitalized expense.
 Repairs can also include replacing inexpensive items.
 Repairing damage to property that is reimbursed by insurance is not deductible, but is considered a casualty loss.
 The taxpayer can elect to capitalize repair or maintenance costs if the costs are listed as such in the accounting system.
 Once the election is made, then the cost becomes depreciable.
 For business entities, partnerships, limited liability companies, and S corporations must make the election, not the individual owners.

 Routine maintenance is deductible.
 Moreover, there is a safe harbor for treating routine maintenance costs as current deductions if the activities recur at least once a year over a 10-year period.
-Another safe harbor for small taxpayers — those with average annual gross receipts in the prior 3 years not exceeding $10 million — repairs, maintenance, and improvements do not have to be capitalized if they do not exceed the lesser of $10,000 or 2% of the unadjusted basis of the building, and the unadjusted basis of the building itself cannot exceed $1 million.
+Another safe harbor for small taxpayers — those with average annual gross receipts in the prior 3 years not exceeding $10 million — repairs, maintenance, and improvements need not be capitalized if they do not exceed the lesser of $10,000 or 2% of the unadjusted basis of the building, and the unadjusted basis of the building itself cannot exceed $1 million.
 The safe harbor applies to each separate building owned by the taxpayer.
 Again, in the case of business entities, only the entity can make the election.

 Directives from a governmental agency or changes necessitated by law, such as changes that may be required by the fire department or by sanitary or health laws, do not reclassify such changes as repairs if they would otherwise be classified as capital improvements.
 Generally, environmental cleanup costs are deductible, such as those requirements set by the Environmental Protection Agency, such as encapsulating or removing asbestos, or replacing mold or contaminated drywall.
 Nonetheless, if the change is considered an improvement to the property, then the cost must be capitalized.